 A multitude of lighter works have also been carried out over the years including the installation of mooring rings and the painting of original ironwork at the Dane aqueduct, Adelphi Mill in Bollington and Hagg Farm lattice foot bridge, br.16.
 Extensive works have been carried out in recent years to clear the foliage away from the railings along the towpath in front of Ramsdell Hall, Scholar Green.
 A project is underway to re-furbish these beautiful railings and replace the damaged and missing parts.

 Two reservoirs, Sutton and Bosley, supply the summit pound with water.
 Both have extensive feeder systems stretching back into the hills above the canal.
 These have been in serious disrepair.
-However, The Macclesfield Canal Society have worked with BW to bring them back into production.
+However, The Macclesfield Canal Society have worked with CRT to bring them back into production.
 This work has done much to alleviate the water shortages that were a notable aspect of the canal in dry years.
 Find more on reservoirs and feeders.

 Max: Length 70ft; Beam 7ft; Headroom 7ft; Draught c.3ft 6in.
 Note that the water level in the top length from Marple to Bosley (and including the top length of the Peak Forest Canal) may be as much as six inches lower than normal during the summer months!
 This leads to difficulty in mooring away from wharves.